cgi-estonia-space/asar-focus/doc/sum/sum_esa.md

                         verbose|debug|info|warning|error
 ```

-As of release version 0.2 only single `type` is supported which is `IMS`.
+As of release version 0.3 `type` supports `IMS` or `IMP`.
 Any other value would result in termination
 of processing with accompanying message on console.

 ### 3.1.1 Hidden CLI features

 For debugging and research possibilities couple of 'unofficial' command line arguments are present which are given below.
 * `--plot` - create HTML files consisting graphs of the following processing properties - processing velocity,
   chirp signal, doppler centroid and scene geolocation properties on earth
 * `--intensity` - create GeoTIFF files of the raw measurements, range compressed results and fully compressed intensity

 All the created files would be saved in the same directory as the final product given by the `output` argument.
 They are